 Word embedding with Word2vec

 In this study, cosine similarity was used to provide a similarity between keywords.
 (Cosine similarity is a concept mainly used to measure the similarity between words, and Word2vec also uses it.
 In order to express the distance between vectors in multidimensional space as a cosine value, this concept was used.) - > delete redundant with method part A total of 10 combinations were made by classifying each of the 5 keywords selected above, and the similarity of each was calculated.
 In order to confirm the reliability of this study, cosine similarity among the most similar words among the analyzed words was first checked.
 The words chosen by the authors are fell and collapsed.
 The dictionary meaning between these two words is very similar.
 Therefore, if the results of this study are reliable, the similarity between these words should be high.
 The similarity between the two words was 0.951, which was calculated much higher than the similarity between the other keywords.
 Through this, the authors can confirm the reliability of this study.
-In this study, cosine similarity was used to provide a similarity between keywords.
-Cosine similarity is a concept mainly used to measure the similarity between words, and Word2vec also uses it.
-In order to express the distance between vectors in multidimensional space as a cosine value, this concept was used.
-A total of 10 combinations were made by classifying each of the 5 keywords selected above, and the similarity of each was calculated.
-In order to confirm the reliability of this study, cosine similarity among the most similar words among the analyzed words was first checked.
-The words chosen by the author are fell and collapsed.
-The dictionary meaning between these two words is very similar, so if the results of this study are reliable, the similarity between these words should be high.
-The similarity between the two words was 0.951, which was calculated much higher than the similarity between the other keywords.
-Through this, the author can confirm the reliability of this study.

 In the results related to the fire keyword, the fire keyword was more similar to the building keyword than the people keyword.
 The similarity between fire and building was 0.525, and the similarity between fire and people was 0.331.
 It can be interpreted that fire showed a much higher degree of similarity to words related to the building than words related to people.
 For the fell and collapsed keywords, the similarity between each keyword and the people and building keywords was very similar.
 In the case of the fell, the similarity with the building keyword was 0.443, and the similarity with the people keyword was 0.486.
 This result contrasts with the fire keyword and fell has a higher similarity to the people keyword.
 Also, the similarity between people and buildings was calculated as a negative value, indicating that the correlation between the two keywords is not great.
 The following table shows the similarity between keywords.

 Table 2.
 Similarity between keywords